Skip to main content

 (she/her)

-Advocacy Teams Organizer
+Former Advocacy Teams Organizer

-As FCNL’s Advocacy Team Organiser, Mwandeyi Kamwendo works to support new and prospective members of FCNL’s Advocacy Teams program in developing deep advocacy skills and connecting with the national network of Advocacy Teams around the country.
+As FCNL’s Advocacy Team Organiser, Mwandeyi Kamwendo worked to support new and prospective members of FCNL’s Advocacy Teams program in developing deep advocacy skills and connecting with the national network of Advocacy Teams around the country.